ashutoshmjain/gita/src/mathuraChap13.md

 The Friend laughed out loud - you are a `pucca` payments man!
 All you care about is getting as many zaps as you can :-)

-Well - he replied - after all artists too need to feed their pets.
-In fact one thing that came out loud of the story is - from the oldest times, the creative arts are living on donations but they must host themselves to a real world service - for example `Matsya` offered a boat ride but the real thing she sold was her songs and the experience of her fragrance.
-Art flourishes when it is mixed with something tangible.
+Well - he replied - artists too need to feed their pets!
+In fact one thing that came out quite loud of the story was - from the oldest times, the creative arts are living on donations - `Matsya` offered a boat ride but the real thing she sold was her songs and the experience of her fragrance.

 That would be a myopic view of a mega narrative - but it is not a bad idea - she said ..